asm-dev/angular-final-project/README.md

 I built a Single-Page Application with [Angular CLI](https://github.com/angular/angular-cli), consisting of multiple views and implemented all CRUD actions.
 I styled the SPA's UI using CSS and Angular Material and used a JSON Server as REST API.

+This is a SPA built for a fictional cat shelter.
+The page offers the user the opportunity to browse, add, delete and update cats from a made-up shelter database of homeless cats.

 <br>
 <p align="center">
   <img src="/src/assets/images/cat-shelter-logo.png" style="width:150px;"/>